Skip to main content

 You can delete unnecessary metrics while multiple metrics have been set in the widget.

-1. On the upper right of the widget to delete metrics from, select Configuration icon.
+1. Select More icon on the upper right of the widget to delete the metrics from.

 2. If the Metric Select window appears, select Delete icon on the right of the metric to delete from the number 7 area.